-Our Long-Term Incentive Plan ("LTIP") is designed to align the interest of our executive officers with the interests of our stockholders and serve as an important means for executive retention.
-Based on feedback from our stockholders and our assessment of the competitive market, we have increased the emphasis on performance-based equity for our executive officers in recent years.
-Each of the NEOs receives equity awards that are 50% performance-based and 50% time-based.
-In 2015, the Compensation Committee granted our executive officers their annual LTIP awards in the first fiscal quarter.
+Our Long-term Incentive Plan ("LTIP") is designed to align the interest of our executive officers with the interests of our stockholders and serve as an important means for executive retention.
+Based on feedback from our stockholders and our assessment of the competitive market, at least 50% of the equity awards granted to our NEOs are performance-based with the balance of their equity awards being time-based (except for Mr. Gregoire who joined us on April 9, 2018).
+In 2018, the Compensation Committee granted our executive officers their annual LTIP awards in the first fiscal quarter.

-The following table sets forth the number of shares of our common stock subject to RSAs and PRSUs granted to each NEO on February 13, 2015 under our LTIP (except for Mr. Boruff who was granted his LTIP award on May 14, 2015 after joining us), which are reflected in the 2015 Summary Compensation Table below.
-The Compensation Committee determined LTIP award levels for our NEOs after considering peer group equity award practices, individual performance, criticality of role, expected future contributions of and the long-term retention objectives for each NEO and our performance compared to our peer group.
+The following table sets forth the number of shares of our common stock subject to RSAs and PRSUs granted to each NEO on February 12, 2018 under our LTIP (except for Mr. Gregoire who was granted his LTIP award on May 4, 2018 after joining us), which are reflected in the 2018 Summary Compensation Table below.
+The Compensation Committee determined LTIP award levels for our NEOs after considering peer group equity award practices, individual performance, criticality of each NEO's role, expected future contributions of and the long-term retention objectives for each NEO and our performance compared to our compensation peer group.

 Name Number of RSAs Number of PRSUs

-Mr. Gianoni 57,038 57,039
+Mr. Gianoni 42,203 42,203

-Mr. Boor 22,816 22,815
+Mr. Boor 15,826 15,826

-Mr. Mooney 17,111 17,112
+Mr. Gregoire 23,944

-Mr. Cumbaa 17,111 17,112
+Mr. Mooney 10,551 10,551

-Mr. Boruff 10,346 10,346
+Mr. Olson 6,594 6,594